The additive Bachelier model with an application to the oil option market in the Covid period

 The above properties suggest a comment on the parsimony of the proposed model.
-Not only the Additive Bachelier has few parameters --just three-- being able to model the volatility surface.
-They also describe three main distinct aspects of the surface, as we'll discuss in detail in Section \ref{sec:Calibration}, $\sigma_t$ models the term structure of the ATM volatility, i.e.\ controls the level of the volatility surface.
-Proposition \ref{pr:Symmetry} and Corollary \ref{cor:Symmetry} state that $\eta$ models the skew, controlling the symmetry of the volatility, and for $\eta=0$ describes the surface with a perfectly symmetric smile around the ATM.
-Finally $k$ models the vol-of-vol, i.e.\ the convexity of the surface, being the limit $k \to 0^+$ the classical Bachelier model with no smile.
+Not only does the additive Bachelier have few parameters --just three-- being able to model the volatility surface.
+They also describe three main distinct aspects of the surface, as we'll discuss in detail in Section \ref{sec:Calibration}, $\sigma_t$ models the term structure of the ATM volatility, i.e.\ it controls the level of the volatility surface.
+Proposition \ref{pr:Symmetry} and Corollary \ref{cor:Symmetry} state that $\eta$ models the volatility skew, controlling the symmetry of the volatility, and for $\eta=0$ describes the surface with a perfectly symmetric smile wrt the ATM.
+Finally, $k$ models the vol-of-vol, i.e.\ the convexity of the surface, being the limit $k \to 0^+$ the classical Bachelier model with no smile.